hunterirving/macproxy_plus/README.md

 ## MacProxy Plus
-A extensible HTTP proxy that connects early computers to the Internet.
+An extensible HTTP proxy that connects early computers to the Internet.

 This fork of <a href="https://github.com/rdmark/macproxy">MacProxy</a> adds support for ```extensions```, which intercept requests for specific domains to serve simplified HTML interfaces, making it possible to browse the modern web from vintage hardware.
-Though originally designed for compatibility with the MacWeb browser, it has since been tested with various vintage web browsers.
+Though originally designed for compatibility with early Macintoshes, MacProxy Plus should work to get many other vintage machines online.

 ### Demonstration Video (on YouTube)